πŸ’°Salary's cute. Benefits build wealth.

 Try this: Ask your teen or college student to imagine they have two summer job offers.
 Job A pays $15 an hour with no extra benefits.
 Job B pays $14 an hour but offers a free meal every shift, a transit pass, and flexible scheduling.
 Then ask them which job they would take.

-Help them see that although Job A offers more money up front, the extras at Job B can add value that impacts their time and budget.
 Learning to weigh trade-offs and see the total package helps them view future job offers not just as income, but as a package of opportunities and protections that shape their financial future.

 Smart Money Quiz